 Telemedicine is an approach to healthcare in which patients are evaluated, diagnosed and treated using telecommunications.
 E-consultations, which include online doctor consultations, are examples of telemedicine in practice.
 An early example of telemedicine is the transmission of ECGs over telephone lines.

-Telemedicine has greatly benefitted from the internet and, today, telemedicine can be synchronous or asynchronous.
-Real-time videoconferences are examples of synchronous telemedicine and email correspondence is an example of asynchronous telemedicine.
+Telemedicine has greatly benefitted from the internet and today, telemedicine can be synchronous or asynchronous.
+Real-time video conferences are examples of synchronous telemedicine and email correspondence is an example of asynchronous telemedicine.

 Below are salient telemedicine benefits that India’s healthcare system can take advantage of:

 Like telemedicine, telehealth makes use of telecommunications technology to deliver healthcare services and information.
 However, while telemedicine focuses on remote clinical services, telehealth services also include non-clinical online physician-to-physician discussions, doctor trainings for new diseases, administrative meetings and so on.

 For example, the ability to electronically send radiology reports or consult your doctor online is among the important telemedicine benefits.
 The benefits of telehealth include delivery of nursing care remotely, online supervision of prescriptions by pharmacists, uploading of blood sugar level logs and transmission of scans between radiologists.

 For both telemedicine and telehealth, technology helps reduce costs and widen reach.
 Today, telehealth providers offer online doctor consultations at affordable prices, ranging between Rs.
 50 to Rs.
 3,000.
 You may often get your first consultation free and can then get a one-time doctor consultation along with access to diagnostic services and tools to maintain your personal health records for a small fee.